 Spring.
 3(3-0) Interdepartmental with Women's Studies.
 Administered by Environmental Economics and Policy.
-RB: EC 201 or EC 202 or (EEP 201 or concurrently) R: Not open to freshmen or sophomores.
+RB: EC 201 or EC 202 R: Not open to freshmen or sophomores.

 Current and past quantity and quality of women's participation in the labor force.
 Gender differentials in earnings and occupations.
 Employment discrimination.
 Laws, especially affirmative action laws.
 Social policy effects.
 International issues.